Juanpalai/juanpalai.github.io/README.md

 - [Contact](#contact)

 ## Introduction
-This web page serves as the online portfolio for Juan Pablo Lagos Idrobo, providing information about his education, work experience, skills, and showcasing various software projects.
-The portfolio is designed to highlight Juan Pablo's expertise in software engineering and his passion for technology.
+This web page serves as the online portfolio, providing information about his education, work experience, skills, and showcasing various software projects.
+The portfolio is designed to highlight my expertise in software engineering and his passion for technology.

 ## Features
 - **Navigation:** The webpage features a navigation bar that allows users to easily navigate to different sections such as Home, Experience, Projects, About, and Contact.

 - **Responsive Design:** The portfolio is designed to be responsive, ensuring a seamless experience across various devices.

-- **Dynamic Content:** The "Skills" section includes dynamic content that showcases Juan Pablo's proficiency in different programming languages, libraries/frameworks, tools/platforms, and databases.
+- **Dynamic Content:** The "Skills" section includes dynamic content that showcases my proficiency in different programming languages, libraries/frameworks, tools/platforms, and databases.

 - **Project Showcase:** The "Projects" section highlights several side projects, providing brief descriptions and links to their respective GitHub repositories.

-- **About Me:** The "About" section provides insights into Juan Pablo's background, skills, and includes a link to download his resume.
+- **About Me:** The "About" section provides insights into my background, skills, and includes a link to download his resume.

-- **Contact Information:** The "Contact" section includes various ways to connect with Juan Pablo, including links to his LinkedIn, GitHub, email, and personal website.
+- **Contact Information:** The "Contact" section includes various ways to connect with me, including links to his LinkedIn, GitHub, email, and personal website.

 ## Technologies Used
 - HTML